 Gaviscon Extra Relief Formula Side Effects

-Note: This page contains information about the side effects of alginic acid / aluminum hydroxide / magnesium carbonate.
-Some of the dosage forms included on this document may not apply to the brand name Gaviscon Extra Relief Formula.
+Note: This document contains side effect information about alginic acid / aluminum hydroxide / magnesium carbonate.
+Some dosage forms listed on this page may not apply to the brand name Gaviscon Extra Relief Formula.

 Gastrointestinal side effects have been reported the most frequently.
 These have included constipation (secondary to aluminum hydroxide therapy) and diarrhea (secondary to magnesium carbonate therapy).
 These agents are combined so lower doses may be used and the constipating and diarrheal effects may be balanced out.
 However, diarrhea tends to be the dominating effect, regardless of the ratio.
 Rarely, gastrointestinal obstruction has occurred with the use of aluminum hydroxide.[Ref]

 Patients with renal failure may be at risk of aluminum toxicity because of ingestion of aluminum hydroxide and because of exposure to aluminum-containing water used for dialysate solutions.
 Adverse effects of aluminum accumulation in these patients has led to monitoring of water source aluminum content by dialysis units and periodic measurements of serum aluminum in patients undergoing chronic dialysis.